History

 8 iconic NYC venues still hosting live music

 Live music has always been an integral part of New York City's identity, with many of the last century's cultural movements taking root in the basements and stages of iconic music venues.
-While many of these historic spots have disappeared, a few continue to host live performances today.
+While a lot of these historic spots have disappeared, a few continue to host live performances today.
 Ahead, we dive into the best music venues in NYC that are still rocking, from the recently restored Brooklyn Paramount to iconic places like Cafe Wha? and the Bitter End in Greenwich Village, where legendary performers like Bob Dylan made their start.

 find out more